 The Town has contracted with R. W. Herrick to collect household trash and recyclables from every home and apartment building of three units or less.
-The trash should be placed at curbside in special trash bags purchased in local stores.
+The trash should be placed at curbside in special trash bags, or in regular trash bags with Gorham Trash Tags, which can be purchased in local stores.
 Please note that there is a 50 pound limit on trash placed in these trash bags.

-Where can I purchase these special trash bags?
+Where can I purchase these special trash bags or bag tags?

 How much will the bags cost and what size will they be?